McTavishLab/R_OpenTree_tutorials/_episodes/04-subtree-rank.md

 <br/>
 <br/>

-There is not a specific function in the [aclage `rotl` that gets all taxa from a given taxonomic rank.
+There is not a specific function in the package `rotl` that gets all taxa from a given taxonomic rank.
 We will now shift to the `datelife` package and use the `get_ott_children()` function, that extracts OTT ids of all taxa from a rank specified by the argument `ott_rank`.

 Let's get all amphibian families.